mikelevins/delectus1/doc/storage.md

 created.
 The first item created gets the ID "0", the second gets the ID "1", and so on.

+Users may add items at any time.
+They may set the "deleted" attribute to true or false at any time.

+They may change the contents of any field in the "fields" object, but may not change the fields object in any other way, except indirectly, by adding or removing columns in the "columns" object.

+Users may not change the ID of an item or otherwise affect the structure of the "items" object.

+#### Items and deleted columns

 The number of an item's fields is formally required to be the same as the number of the list's columns.
 Because users may add and removed columns at any time, it's possible for the actual number of fields in